syzwina/quartz/content/notes/books/The Prophet.md

 > Then it is better for you that you cover your nakedness and pass out of love's threshing-floor,
 > Into the seasonless world where you shall laugh, but not all of your laughter, and weep, but not all of your tears

 Yes, very poetic.
 But to some extent, I really like poetry, but only a certain kind of poetry.
 Mostly poetry that I can relate to personally.
 Or if it's poetry about something that I care about, something that concerns me, I would like it.
 Poetry is beautiful.
 So beautiful.
 Especially arabic poetry.
-I wish I can understand arabic just so I can read arabc poetry all day.
+I wish I can understand arabic just so I can read arabic poetry all day.

 > [!QUOTE]
 >